 From past 5 years I have been suffering from diabetes.
-I approached Homeocare International they provided best treatment.
+I approached Homeocare International they provided good treatment.

 Rapid changes in the eating habits, increased availability of high calorie food, sedentary life style, increased consumption of fast foods are considered to be the main reasons for raise in incidence of Diabetes.
 India is becoming the diabetic capital of the world, consumption of high carbohydrates and staple food being wheat or rice is predisposing Indians to diabetes.
 Rapid changes in life style, urbanization and decreased physical activity with increased mental activity is also triggering Diabetes.
 Controlling diabetes is very important as untreated or uncontrolled diabetes can lead to complications which are lethal or will effect your quality of life.